netscaler/netscaler-k8s-ingress-controller/cd/canary-azure-devops/kubernetes_configs/cic_helm/README.md

 ## Route Addition in MPX/VPX
 For seamless functioning of services deployed in the Kubernetes cluster, it is essential that Ingress NetScaler device should be able to reach the underlying overlay network over which Pods are running.
-`feature-node-watch` knob of Citrix Ingress Controller can be used for automatic route configuration on NetScaler towards the pod network.
+`feature-node-watch` knob of Netscaler ingress controller can be used for automatic route configuration on NetScaler towards the pod network.
 Refer [Static Route Configuration](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/docs/network/staticrouting.md) for further details regarding the same.
 By default, `feature-node-watch` is false.
 It needs to be explicitly set to true if auto route configuration is required.

 This can also be achieved by deploying [Citrix Node Controller](https://github.com/citrix/citrix-k8s-node-controller).